Please read detailed description before purchasing!

 Pass the night away dancing polkas, waltzes and quadrilles; swanning around in ball gowns and tailcoats, sipping drinks and posing for professional photographs.

-There will no catering at the venue - you are free to bring your own food for a pickic in the break!
+There will no food catering at the venue - you are free to bring your own snacks for a pickic in the break!

-There will be a cash bare with a good selection of drinks - so please DO NOT BRING YOUR OWN DRINKS. if anybody is found bringing their own alcohol, the whol bar will be closed and there will be fines to pay, so please respect this.
+There will be a cash bar with a good selection of drinks - so please DO NOT BRING YOUR OWN DRINKS.
+If anybody is found bringing their own alcohol, the whole bar will be closed and there will be fines to pay, so please respect this.